2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Pull payments

 Traditionally, a receiver shares their Bitcoin address to make a Bitcoin payment, and the sender later sends money to this address.
-Such a system is called Push payment, as the sender initiates the payment while the receiver may be unavailable, pushing the payment to the receiver.
+Such a system is called a Push payment, as the sender initiates the payment while the receiver may be unavailable, pushing the payment to the receiver.

 However, what about reversing the role?

 What if, instead of a sender pushing the payment, the sender allows the receiver to pull the payment at a time the receiver sees fit?
 This is the concept of a Pull payment.
 This allows several new applications, such as:

 - A subscription service (where the subscriber allows the service to pull money every x amount of time)
-- Refunds (where the merchant allows the customer to pull the refund money to his wallet when they see fit)
+- Refunds (where the merchant allows the customer to pull the refund money to their wallet when they see fit)
-- Time-based billing for freelancers (where the person hiring allows the freelancer to pull money to his wallet as time gets reported)
+- Time-based billing for freelancers (where the person hiring allows the freelancer to pull money into their wallet as time gets reported)
 - Patronage (where the patron allows the recipient to pull money every month to continue supporting their work)
 - Automatic selling (where a customer of an exchange would allow an exchange to pull money from their wallet to sell every month automatically)
-- Balance withdraw system (where a high-volume service allows users to request withdrawals from their balance, the service can then easily batch all the payouts to many users at fixed intervals)
+- Balance withdrawal system (where a high-volume service allows users to request withdrawals from their balance, the service can then easily batch all the payouts to many users at fixed intervals)

 ### Payouts

-The payout functionality is tied into the [Pull Payments](https://docs.btcpayserver.org/PullPayments/).
+The payout functionality is tied to the [Pull Payments](https://docs.btcpayserver.org/PullPayments/) feature.
 This feature allows you to create payouts within your BTCPay.
 This feature allows you to process pull payment (refunds, salary payouts, or withdrawals).

 #### Example 1: Refund

 Let's start with the refund example.
-The customer has bought an item in your store but sadly has to return the item.
+The customer has purchased an item in your store, but unfortunately, they have to return it.
 They want a refund.
 Within BTCPay, you can create a [Refund](https://docs.btcpayserver.org/Refund/) and provide the customer with the link to claim their funds.
-Whenever the customer has given their address and claimed the funds, it will be shown in the Payouts.
+Once the customer has provided their address and claimed the funds, it will be displayed in the Payouts section.

 The first status it has is Awaiting Approval.
 Store clerks can check if multiple ones are waiting, and after making the selection, you use the Actions button.